jedediahriley/project_three/README.md

 - Authorization functionality, with encrypted password and authorization flow.
 - GitHub for version control.
 - Online deployment via Heroku.
+- Trello for project management
+- Framebox for wireframing.
+- CSS - TBD.

 ### Trello
 Trello will be used to gauge progress of the project.
 ![](./assets/images/trello-first-image.png)

 ## Team
 This will be a group project that will showcase the ability of team members to collaborate in the development of the application.
 Team members and their respective development areas are: